medInria/medInria-public/README.md

 #medInria

-is a visualisation and image/mesh processing tool developed at Inria by the teams Asclepios, Athena, Parietal and Visages.
+is a medical image visualisation and processing tool developed at Inria by the teams Asclepios, Athena, Parietal and Visages.

 ###Deploying